 On our run into Briggswath we pass by some very fancy looking houses, before we meet up and cross over a fairly busy road that runs through town.

-With this crossed, we walk slightly further through Briggswath, before we reach a footbridge that takes us across the river to Sleights - where we head over the railway line and then cut through the edge of Sleights, before climbing up onto the ridge on the right hand side of the river.
+With this crossed, we walk slightly further through Briggswath, before we reach a footbridge that takes us across the river to Sleights.
+At Sleights we must first cross over a railway line, before we cut through the edge of Sleights, and up onto the ridge on the far side.

-From here we are mostly heading through open fields - and on our way to Hagg House, our first sight of Whitby Abbey comes into view.
+From here we are now heading through open fields - and on our way to Hagg House, our first sight of Whitby Abbey comes into view.

 |